Constant-Envelope ISAC via FM-OFDM: Analytical Framework and Receiver Design: FM-OFDM INPUT–OUTPUT RELATIONSHIP

 By adding a common \ac{CFO} \(\nu_0\) to the per path Dopplers for every \(p\).
 The limiter–discriminator output for a single \(N\)-sample useful block is represented by \(y[n]\).
 We assume that blockwise-slow variation model \(\beta_p[n]\approx \beta_p\) within the block.
 Next, with reference delay \(\ell_0\) aligned to the delay-aligned sequence \(y_s[n]\triangleq y[n+\ell_0]\) \cite{haykin2008communication}, the block mean contains \(K_V\nu_0\), which is removed by de-meaning; residual drift yields a small bias \(O\!\big(\sum_p \beta_p\,\dot\nu_p\,T_{\mathrm{sym}}\big)\).

-Letting $\Delta\ell_p\triangleq \ell_p-\ell_0$, taking the $N$-point DFT of the de-meaned sequence, and recalling $X[q]\triangleq \sum_{n=0}^{N-1}x[n]e^{-j\frac{2\pi q n}{N}}$, yields
+Letting $\Delta\ell_p\triangleq \ell_p-\ell_0$, taking the $N$-point \ac{DFT} of the de-meaned sequence, and recalling $X[q]\triangleq \sum_{n=0}^{N-1}x[n]e^{-j\frac{2\pi q n}{N}}$, yields

 where $W[k]$ is the DFT of the residual discriminator noise and de-meaning remainder.
 Thus, after block de-meaning, the effective channel is diagonal in subcarrier index $k$ with a delay-induced linear phase across subcarriers.
+The key step in this derivation is the orthogonality property of the DFT basis functions.
+The inner sum over $n$ evaluates to: